UPDATE: We updated this post in January 2024 with new links and all of the current sign-up bonuses for cards we recommend.

 On the flip side, those with a bit more cash to burn can check out their Executive World Elite Mastercard.
 The annual fee is a bit steep at $450, but it gets you an Admiral Club membership in the process.
 That gives you access to over 50 airport lounges around the world, which is an awesome perk of Travel Hacking 101.

-I also got 40,000 points and used them plus another 4,000 I earned from regular spending to book flights from Asheville to Buenos Aires (!!!) for January.
+I also got 40,000 points and used them plus another 4,000 I earned from regular spending to book flights from Asheville to Buenos Aires (!!!).
 This flight usually costs around $700 per person, so it’s an incredible deal.